-- Passes can be purchased from the rental counter in the Raven Lodge beginning on Mount Washington’s opening day – December 6, 2014.
+- Passes can be purchased from the rental counter in the Raven Lodge beginning on Mount Washington’s opening day in early December

 - The 10-week Rabbit trail passes are valid for the whole day of your child’s Rabbit session (either Saturday or Sunday).
 These passes are available for parents and coaches as well as children enrolled in the Rabbits program.

 - Bunny Program parent helpers (Bunnies are 5 years old and under) can receive a free trail pass at the Raven Lodge.
 The Bunny helper pass is only valid from 10am until noon.

 - Bunnies, 5 years old and under, need a pass to be on the trails, and this pass is also free.
 Bunny passes are valid for all Bunny Rabbit sessions.

 - All other Rabbit SDP helpers, parents, and coaches need to purchase a trail pass or have a season pass to be on the trails.